theupdateframework/taps/tap8.md

 control over the private key.
 Because this is hard to achieve, it is recommended for proper mitigation that the delegation itself is changed from the compromised key to a new key as soon as possible.
-Key revocation using rotation defined in this TAP can be used as a stop-gap for delegations made by offline keys that may take some time to update.
+Key revocation using rotation defined in TAP 20 can be used as a stop-gap for delegations made by offline keys that may take some time to update.

 As a general note, this TAP only extends the possibilities of a target,